 Not during the production of the show, but still related to it regardless.
 Peter Laird's hatred of this incarnation led to Venus De Milo not returning in the 2003 cartoon and all future incarnations that were under his rule.
+In fact, even mentioning her was forbidden outside franchise retrospectives and history books.
 Only now is there even a possibility of such a thing happening due to the franchise now being out of Laird's hands.

 Keep Circulating the Tapes: Nickelodeon owning the franchise, and Saban getting the rights back were probably the only reasons this show was finally able to release it in 2012 (at least, in America).

 Show Accuracy/Toy Accuracy: Splinter has brown fur and, as in the live-action films, has one of his ears slashed off, but his action figure in the show's toyline gives him grayish fur and has both of his ears intact.

 If the series had continued past the first season Splinter would have been Killed Off for Real (probably by the Dragonlord).
 Some fans think this dramatic development just might have been worth putting up with everything else.